-- A student cannot receive aid in excess of your assigned budget per institutional policies and federal regulations.
+- You cannot receive aid in excess of your assigned budget per institutional policies and federal regulations.

-- A student needs to notify the Office of Financial Aid in writing of any additional assistance (such book vouchers, No Worker Left Behind, MRS, stipends, scholarships, etc.).
+- You need to notify the Office of Financial Aid in writing of any additional assistance (such as book vouchers, MRS, stipends, outside scholarships, etc.) that you receive.

 - Financial Aid awards will be reviewed in cases of additional assistance to evaluate if adjustments to other aid must be made.
-Should any change from the awards you accepted be necessary you will be notified at the earliest possible date.
+Should any change be necessary, from the awards you accepted, you will be notified at the earliest possible date.

 Use of Funds

-- A student may use funds listed on their award notice only for educationally related expenses incurred at the University of Michigan–Flint for the academic year/semester for which the aid was awarded.
+- You may use funds listed on t award notice only for educationally related expenses incurred at the University of Michigan–Flint for the academic year/semester for which the aid was awarded.